deadbok/groenholdt.net/content/Computers/Debian/i2c-lcd-with-i2c-tiny-usb-and-lcdproc-on-debian-stretch/i2c-lcd-with-i2c-tiny-usb-and-lcdproc-on-debian-stretch.md

     60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
     70: -- -- -- -- -- -- -- --

-From the above output the address is the default of `0x27`.
+From the above output, the address is the default of `0x27`.

 # Configure